Ian Dunbar talks about how dogs become shelter dogs.

 The message in this short video is vital for anyone who is getting or has a puppy, works with shelter or rescue dogs, or anyone considering adopting a shelter or rescue dog.

 So you’re ready to get your next puppy, and have done your research in choosing a breeder.
 Or maybe you’re about to pluck a puppy from a [intlink id=”44″ type=”post”]shelter or rescue[/intlink] out of a litter that arrived with its mother.
 Of course you will want to know as much about your new puppy’s upbringing as possible, and when purchasing from a breeder, this includes meeting the sire and dam in person.
 As puppies aren’t ready to be placed into their new homes until eight weeks or so, that should leave you plenty of time to visit with the litter and parents, when possible.

 Here’s what to watch for in the sire and dam of your new pup:

 Here to solve your dog training dilemmas.
-I'm a Certified Dog Behavior Consultant with 16 years' experience. [....]
+I'm a Certified Dog Behavior Consultant with 20 years of experience. [....]